SergeoLacruz/inventree-zebra-plugin/README.md

 Default value is a local printer.

 ### IP address
 In case you use an IP printer set the IPv4 address here.
+This can be overwritten by the template.
+See below.

 ### Port
 In case you use an IP printer set the port number here.
 The default port number is 9100.